franzbu/EnhancedSpaces.spoon/README.md

 To create representations of windows, press the 'ctrl' and 'shift' modifiers simultaneously and additionally press the key corresponding to the mSpace you would like to create a reference of the currently active window on, for instance, '3'.

-As before, the below line represents the default setup, and you do not need to add it to your 'init.lua' unless you want to change the shortcuts.
+As before, the below line represents the default setup, and you do not need to add it to your 'init.lua' unless you prefer different shortcut:

 ```lua
   ...